Yihoon-J/Yihoon-J/README.md

 **Business Analysis** and **Financial Engineering** are my major interests

 I was a chief manager of `DSCover`, a data analyzing academy in SKKU.
+Now I'm studying at `FR`, a financial engineering academy in SKKU.

 ### I can use